eerkela/bertrand/README.rst

 With its more advanced features, ``pdcast`` implements its own universal :func:`cast() <pdcast.cast>` function, which can perform arbitrary data conversions within its expanded type system.
-Here's a short walk around the various categories that are supported out of the box (Note: ``_`` refers to the previous output).
+Here's a short walk around some of the categories that are supported out of the box (Note: ``_`` refers to the previous output).

 .. doctest::